Support for injured workers

 If you are under the assistance of a return to work case manager – in NSW- they should recommend this, if not get the GP to call the insurer direct.Those who have claims in dispute can access free counselling again via the GP under a mental health care plan.

-The Injured Workers Support Network (IWSN) have injured workers support groups in Sydney, Newcastle and Bathurst -meetings are listed on the IWSN website.
-These meetings provide a decent environment where injured workers can come together for some peer support from people going thru similar issues and we try to provide a speaker on a topic of interest as well.6.
-Work Injured Resource Connection – South Australia
+The Injured Workers Support Network (IWSN), holds regular injured workers support group meetings in Sydney, Newcastle and Bathurst -meetings are listed on the IWSN website.
+These meetings provide a decent environment where injured workers can come together for some peer support from people going through similar issues and we try to provide a speaker on a topic of interest as well.

-Work Injured Resource Connection, run by Mrs Ferguson-McKenzie.
+Work Injured Resource Connection (WIRC), run by Mrs Ferguson-McKenzie.

 P.O.
 Box 17